Category:

 World's Highest Paid Actor

+In the late 1960s, Steve was one of the highest-paid actors in the world, earning $1 million per movie.
+His salary soon jumped to $3 million per movie.
 For 1974's "The Towering Inferno," Steve was paid a salary of $12 million.
-After adjusting for inflation, that's the same as an astonishing $66 million.
+After adjusting for inflation, that's the same as an astonishing $76 million.
 This paycheck made Steve the highest-paid actor in the world by a mile.
 A title he held for many years, even after his death in 1980.

 Personal Life